IanoNjuguna/dotfiles/README.md

-# Config-Files
+# NeoVim Config

-## Config Files
+## A NeoVim Config Template

-These are the config files for my developer experience.
+These repository is a NeoVim config template that makes software development a pleasant experience.

-## TO-DO
+### TO-DO

 ``` bash
 I will link a YouTube Tutorial for the setup process here